JetTheHawk18/JetTheHawk18/README.md

 I used to own some Jet the Hawk discord bots but I retired from developing them.
 Jet the Hawk Female and Jet the Hawk R now belongs to [Sonic the Dev](https://github.com/SonicTheDev).

-I have some knowledge in discord.py (Python) and running a discord server.
+I have some previous knowledge in discord.py (Python) and running a discord server.
+My Discord account username is jet.thehawk (Previously known as: Jet the Hawk#8960)

 ### My Social Media